• About AMR

 Photo Credit – Chris Geistlinger

-“The Mountain” will be released on March 3, 2023, and was mixed by drummer Bretton Melanson and mastered by Christian Donaldson (Cryptopsy).
+“The Mountain” is due out on March 3, 2023, and was mixed by drummer Bretton Melanson and mastered by Christian Donaldson (Cryptopsy).
 It is recommended for fans of Gojira, Lamb of God, and Pantera.

 Album pre-order (CD, Digital) – Nomadbc.bandcamp.com